 Government reports show high numbers of successful federal prosecutions of ethnic Chinese working in the U.S., including guilty pleas and convictions after trial.

 In addition, there has also been a recent pattern of a “rush to prosecute”, as a number of Chinese Americans have been arrested and accused of serious crimes of engaging in economic espionage on behalf of China, only to have their cases dismissed after closer examination of the facts.

 HAZARD OF RACIAL PROFILING

 Racial profiling is illegal in the United States.
-However, there is an unfortunate history of racial bias against Chinese in America and a legacy of being perceived as an inferior, perpetually foreign and nefarious group
+However, there is an unfortunate history of racial bias against Chinese in America and a legacy of being perceived as an inferior or exploitative group

 THE NEED FOR SELF-EDUCATION

 The U.S. legal system is complex and extremely costly.
 In order to to avoid entanglement, it is imperative that Chinese American scientists and engineers with relationships in China are well informed of